Updated on July 22, 2021

 Alternatively, landlords can terminate the abandoning tenant’s unexpired lease and seek Cal.
 Civil Code Section 1951.2 damages.
 These damages provide the landlord with, inter alia, the balance of the unpaid rent for the remainder of the lease term offset by the “rental loss that the lessee proves could be reasonably avoided.”
 (CC Section 1951.2.)
 This is also known as the landlord’s duty to mitigate damages.
 Civil Code Section 1951.2 relief is further restricted if either of the following is present:

 The above is just some of the matters to consider when dealing with commercial tenancies and mitigation.
-Our real estate attorneys at Schorr Law have a great deal of experience with real estate matters and disputes.
+Our professional real estate attorneys at Schorr Law have a great deal of experience with real estate matters and disputes.
 To see if you qualify for a free 30-minute consultation, contact us today!

 By: Randy Aguirre, esq.